initbiz/cumuluscore-plugin/README.md

 ### Clusters' *usernames*
 Clusters' usernames are unique strings to be used in URLs so that URLs can be changed by the client the way they want to.
 The same feature on Facebook and Twitter is called *username* so we decided to use name *username* as well.

-If you enable 'using usernames in URLs' in Cumulus general settings than you have to ensure that you have not been using `cluster_slug` variable from URL.
+If you enable 'using usernames in URLs' in Cumulus general settings then you have to ensure that you have not been using `cluster_slug` variable from URL.
 To get cluster or its slug from URL you may use Cumulus's helpers class:

 ```php
     $cluster = Helpers::getClusterFromUrlParam($this->property('clusterUniq'));